universal-vue/docs/guide/usage.md

 };
 ```

-You can also apply global middlewares called on each routes:
+You can also apply global middlewares called on all routes:

 In `uvue.config.js`